Course of Study

 Teaching and Professionalization Workshop

-Meeting 7-8 times each year, the workshop covers a wide range of topics designed to help students prepare for the range of roles and obligations involved with a career as a professional sociologist.
-Relevant topics include: writing a CV, how to construct a job talk, successful grant and foundation applications, constructing a course, how to write recommendations, and how to balance work, family, and other areas of life.
+Meeting 7-8 times each year, the workshop covers a wide range of topics designed to help students prepare for the roles and obligations of a career as a professional sociologist.
+Relevant topics include writing a CV, constructing a job talk, successful grant and foundation applications, constructing a course, writing recommendations, and balancing work, family, and other areas of life.